Visiting a needle and syringe service (needle exchange)

 They’ll also ask if you have any used equipment to return.

-Needle exchange staff encourage everyone to return used equipment so that they can dispose of it safely.
+Needle exchange staff encourage everyone to return used equipment so they can dispose of it safely.

 You can still pick up new stuff if you haven’t got any used equipment to bring back.

-Will you tell anyone that I’ve been to a needle exchange?
+Will you tell anyone that I’ve been to a needle and syringe service?

-We won’t tell anyone else that you've been to the needle exchange.
+We won’t tell anyone else that you've been to the needle and syringe service.
 Anything you tell us is confidential.

 The only time we’ll share your information with someone else is if we’re seriously worried about your safety or someone else’s.

-What can I get from a needle exchange?
+What can I get from a needle and syringe service?

 You can get new equipment free, whatever kind of drug you’re injecting, including anabolic steroids.